BrunoBrasolin/api-contas/README.md

 ## Functionalities

-1. 2 people;
-2. Calculate (using the last 2 salaries created) the percentage of an amount based on the sum of salaries.
+1. Calculate the percentage of an amount based on the sum of salaries of two peoples.

 ## Challenges